1–2 spots available for Q2 · Claim yours

 }

-Close to Remix in ergonomics but with some sharp edges around progressive enhancement, client-side validation, and error handling.
+Close to Remix in ergonomics, but with sharper edges around progressive enhancement, client-side validation, and error handling.
+Server Actions are good.
+Remix's form story is older, simpler, and less prone to "why is this not running" debugging sessions.

 Winner on forms: Remix.
-The web-standards-first approach pays dividends any time a form is more than "input, submit, redirect."
+The web-standards-first approach pays off any time a form is more than "input, submit, redirect."

 Deploy targets